Credit:

 If you're shopping for a smart programmable thermostat, be sure to answer these questions before you buy anything:

-• What kind of cooling and heating system do you have?
-Make sure you know your system before you buy a thermostat designed for central air.
+What kind of cooling and heating system do you have?
+Ensure you understand your system before purchasing a thermostat designed for central air.

-• Will your current HVAC setup work with a smart thermostat?
+Will your current VAC setup work with a smart thermostat?
 (You may want to consult a professional before continuing.)

-• Will you want to install the smart thermostat yourself, or will you want a contractor to do it?
-Keep in mind that contractors may favor smart thermostats not available for resale.
+Will you want to install the smart thermostat yourself, or will you want a contractor to do it?
+Keep in mind that contractors may prefer smart thermostats that are not available for resale.

 What is a C-wire?